Misconceptions of Auto Accidents | Auto Accident Attorney

 2. All You Need Is a Police Report

 In some jurisdictions, police reports are extremely detailed.
 In others, only the most basic of information is included in the report.
 When the latter is the case, be sure to note other information such as weather and road conditions at the time of the collision, visibility, traffic conditions, damage to vehicles, and damage to fixtures and structures.
+Any good auto accident attorney will tell you this.

 Seeking compensation for your personal injury?